-187. According to the findings of the JIU review on the subject conducted in 2012, staffmanagement relations at UPU were tense during the period 2009-2011, with a peak crisis in 2010.
+187. According to the findings of the JIU review on the subject conducted in 2012, staff-management relations at UPU were tense during the period 2009-2011, with a peak crisis in 2010.
 The Staff Association acts as the interlocutor with the executive management and represents staff in the statutory consultative bodies on human resources and staff-related matters.
 In 2016, the composition of the Staff Association Committee changed, when a historically rooted anomaly related to retired staff members was abolished.
 Previously, retired staff could retain member status in the Staff Association, including voting rights.
 Under the new Staff Regulations, as of 1 April 2016 membership in the Staff Association is restricted to active staff members.
+The staff and the staff association is restricted to active staff members.